home-assistant/developers.home-assistant/docs/operating-system/debugging.md

 sidebar_label: Debugging
 ---

+[//]: # (
+TODO: The instructions below are extremely unclear and it is unknown what steps to take.
+See recent conversations on this outlining that every step of these instructions are non-sensical, out of date, and/or do not reflect any steps or methods one would use to follow them.
+See: https://community.home-assistant.io/t/debugging-the-home-assistant-operating-system/197829
+)

 :::info
 This section is not for end users.
 End users should use the [SSH add-on] to SSH into Home Assistant.
 This is for **developers** of Home Assistant.
 Do not ask for support if you are using these options.
 :::